hellogracecho/object-oriented-php/README.md

 | access modifiers  | public                                             | public / protected                                                   |
 | number of parents | The same class can implement more than 1 interface | The child class can inherit only from 1 abstract class               |
 |                   |

+- Polymorphism _(many forms in Greek)_ in PHP: According to the Polymorphism principles methods that serve the **same** functionality in different classes should have the **same** name.
+In order to implement the polymorphism principle, we can choose between `abstract` classes and `interfaces`.
+- Type hinting: restrict functions and methods to use only **arrays** or **objects** that were created from a certain class.